Technology for Teaching & Learning

 Tech Tool Suggestions

-The tools in this list can engage students in active learning experiences in both synchronous face-to-face and online settings and online asynchronous settings.
-Each tool exhibits the strengths outlined in the evaluation rubric and has the potential to transform instruction per the SAMR Model.
+The tools below are examples of approved tools that can engage students in active learning experiences in both synchronous face-to-face and online settings and online asynchronous settings.
+Each tool exhibits the strengths outlined in the technology implementation models and has the potential to transform instruction.
 These tools’ ease of use and free access has made them popular options for instructors across disciplines and technology comfort levels.
 If you consider yourself a novice when it comes to teaching with technology, start small by choosing just one of these tools to explore and integrate into your instruction.

 Poll Everywhere